keithbabinec/Archivial/Doc/Commands/Get-ArchivialProviders.md

 ---
-external help file: OzettePowerShell.dll-Help.xml Module Name: OzettePowerShell online version:
+external help file: ArchivialPowerShell.dll-Help.xml Module Name: ArchivialPowerShell online version:
 schema: 2.0.0
 ---

-# Get-OzetteProviders
+# Get-ArchivialProviders

 ## SYNOPSIS
-Returns all of the configured Ozette Providers.
+Returns all of the configured Archivial Providers.

 ## SYNTAX

 ```
-Get-OzetteProviders [<CommonParameters>]
+Get-ArchivialProviders [<CommonParameters>]
 ```

 ## DESCRIPTION
-Returns all of the configured Ozette Providers.
+Returns all of the configured Archivial Providers.
-An Ozette Provider is a connection to an external service for either cloud storage (ex: Azure, AWS) or message notifications (ex: Sendgrid email, Twilio SMS/text).
+An Archivial Provider is a connection to an external service for either cloud storage (ex: Azure, AWS) or message notifications (ex: Sendgrid email, Twilio SMS/text).

 Note: Only the name and ID of the provider will be returned.
 The encrypted secure setting values will not returned in the output.

-The output from this command can be piped to the Remove-OzetteProvider cmdlet.
+The output from this command can be piped to the Remove-ArchivialProvider cmdlet.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-C:\> Get-OzetteProviders
+C:\> Get-ArchivialProviders
 ```

-Returns all of the configured Ozette Providers.
+Returns all of the configured Archivial Providers.

 ## PARAMETERS